lazerwalker/twine-app-builder/README.md

 To use this, you will need basic familiarity with git and GitHub.
 No other technical expertise is needed beyond whatever you need to make your game!

 For the technically-minded: this uses GitHub Actions to bundle up your game into a prewritten Electron app template, which then gets built for Windows and macOS.
+If you opt to publish your game on the web, it also deploys your site to GitHub Pages.

 ## How to Use